-- When not wearing your hearing aid, open the battery door to allow any moisture to evaporate. - When not in use, remove the batteries completely; place your hearing aid in the storage container and store: - In a dry, safe place - Away from direct sunlight or heat to avoid extreme temperatures - Where you can easily find them - Safely out of reach from children and pets - Do not take apart your hearing aids or insert the cleaning tools inside them.
+- When not wearing your hearing system, open the battery door to allow any moisture to evaporate. - When not in use, remove the batteries completely; place your hearing system in the storage container and store: - In a dry, safe place - Away from direct sunlight or heat to avoid extreme temperatures - Where you can easily find them - Safely out of reach from pets and children - Do not take apart your hearing instruments or insert the cleaning tools inside them.